Domain-aware priors stabilize, not merely enable, vertical federated learning in data-scarce coral multi-omics: Results

 \subsection{Validation via negative control}

 To confirm that the high AUROC scores reflect genuine biological signal rather than overfitting to the small sample size ($N=13$), we conducted a negative control experiment using permuted labels.
-As shown in Fig~\ref{fig:negative_control}, training on shuffled labels resulted in an AUROC of 0.262, significantly below random chance.
-This "anti-learning" phenomenon is characteristic of high-capacity models in data-scarce regimes and confirms that the model is not merely memorizing noise; if it were, it would have achieved high training accuracy on the permuted set as well.
-The stark contrast between the true-label performance (0.833) and the negative control (0.262) validates the integrity of the results.
+As shown in Fig~\ref{fig:negative_control}, training on shuffled labels resulted in an AUROC of 0.357, below random chance.
+This sub-chance performance is characteristic of high-capacity models in data-scarce regimes and confirms that the model is not merely memorizing noise; if it were, it would have achieved high training accuracy on the permuted set as well.
+The contrast between the true-label performance (0.776) and the negative control (0.357) is consistent with the absence of gross data leakage; however, with $N=13$, a sub-chance AUROC under permuted labels lies within normal sampling variation, so this test provides a necessary but not sufficient check against overfitting.